-Dermatitis (eczema) is inflammation of the upper layers of the skin, causing itching, blisters, redness, swelling, and often oozing, scabbing, and scaling.
+Dermatitis (sometimes called eczema) is inflammation of the upper layers of the skin, causing itching, blisters, redness, swelling, and often oozing, scabbing, and scaling.

-Known causes include dry skin, contact with a particular substance, certain drugs, varicose veins, constant scratching, and fungal infections.
+Known causes include dry skin, contact with a particular substance, certain drugs, varicose veins, and constant scratching.

 Typical symptoms include a red itchy rash, blisters, open sores, oozing, crusting, and scaling.

-The diagnosis is typically based on symptoms and confirmed by results of patch tests or skin samples or the presence of suspected drugs, irritants, or infection.
+The diagnosis is typically based on symptoms and confirmed by results of skin tests or skin samples or the presence of suspected drugs, irritants, or infection.